COVID-19 Construction Insights: Quantifying Delay Damages on Your Project

-In this case, a pre-COVID-19 vs. COVID-19 scope production comparison could be made in order to determine any productivity loss.
+In this case, a pre-COVID-19 vs. post-COVID-19 scope production comparison could be made in order to determine any productivity loss.
 It is imperative that proper documentation is maintained to substantiate actual production and items such as work stoppages and unavailability of manpower.
 Additional considerations to be taken during the implementation of a measured mile analysis can include the use of erroneous or inconsistent data, the use of incorrect productivity measurement and the use of different scopes of work in comparing labor productivity.

 If your project is suffering losses due to impacts of COVID-19, supply shortages, or other issues, don’t hesitate to reach out to our team!
 Spire’s consultants have extensive experience working in a myriad of industries and boast .
 Contact us today to learn how we can help.

 The information provided above is general in nature, has been prepared for informational purposes only and does not constitute legal advice.
 All parties need to evaluate their specific project conditions, contract, local codes and ordinances and contact their attorney or consultant to understand and apply these and other general principles for their project.
 The information is intended but not guaranteed to be correct, complete, and up-to-date.
 No representations or warranties are made, express or implied, that this information is correct, complete, or up-to-date.

 Copyright © 2023 by Spire Consulting Group, LLC.
 Worldwide rights reserved.
 No part of this publication may be reproduced or distributed in any form or by any means, or stored in a database or retrieval system, without the prior written permission of Spire Consulting Group, LLC